 For an HMO or point-of-service (POS) coverage, a written authorization from a member's primary care physician (PCP) to receive care from a different contracted doctor, specialist or facility.

 A health care professional whose practice is limited to a certain branch of medicine, including specific procedures, age categories of patients, specific body systems or certain types of diseases.

-A time outside of the open enrollment period during which you can sign up for a health insurance plan.
-You generally qualify for a special enrollment period of 60 days following certain life events that changes your family status (for example, marriage or birth of a child) or loss of other health coverage.
-If you don't qualify for special enrollment, you can buy a short-term insurance plan to cover the gap in coverage until the next open enrollment period.
+A time outside the open enrollment period during which you can sign up for health insurance.
+You generally qualify for a special enrollment period of 60 days following certain life events that change your family status (for example, marriage or birth of a child) or loss of other health coverage.

-Based on your family size and income, you may qualify for a tax credit.
-Unlike tax credits you claim when you file your taxes, these tax credits can be used right away to lower your monthly premium costs.
-Sometimes called APTC, "advanced premium tax credit," or premium tax credit.
+Based on your family size and income, you may qualify for a subsidy, also known as a premium tax credit.
+Unlike tax credits you claim when you file your taxes, these tax credits can be used right away to lower your monthly premium bill.